Property co-owned by Orlando City SC coach may become soccer school

 ▶ WATCH CHANNEL 9 EYEWITNESS NEWS

-Oscar Pareja and his wife Sandra Zuluaga are co-owners of the 4.56-acre property at 6806 New Hope Road and have filed to establish a location for the Orlando City Soccer School.
+Oscar Pareja and his wife Sandra Zuluaga are co-owners of the 4.56-acre property at 6806 New Hope Road and filed for the property to house the rlando City Soccer School-South.
 The Orange County application is seeking to change the property’s agricultural zoning to allow an outdoor recreation use and add a soccer field.

-The new location would serve kids aged seven to 15, and the 2,624-square-foot single-family home would serve as a hub for the school, including a store, video room, meeting space and offices.
-The property also would include a 1,440-square-foot storage room and a 1,440-square-foot covered gym.
+Read: ‘She sounded very professional’: Tech support scam costs Orlando man $2,500

-Read: 3 Knights are heading to the trials for the 2024 Paris Olympics
+The Orlando City Soccer School program is not owned by the team, but is affiliated and uses team branding.
+Pareja is a small investor in Orlando City Soccer School-South (OCSS-South), but will not be starting a new business or involved in the day-to-day of the program.

 Click here to read the full story on the Orlando Business Journal’s website.